Data is Precious And Addictive: Here’s How To Stay Out Of The Dark

 DevOps engineers fetch this data to make sure production is stable and performing well.
 But if fetching similar data doesn’t seem to provide direct business value or, more likely, is not exciting and technically challenging enough for the dev team, product managers and data scientists are sometimes left starving.
 Some of them get around this by getting their hands dirty and writing the code on their own.
 Others struggle to prioritize the initial task of building a BI system and the ongoing tasks of fetching more data into it.
 And some choose to remain blind.
 Much like Paul Atreides at the end of the second, underrated book (50 years after its publication, it feels like ‘spoiling’ a classic Greek Tragedy).

-Another recurring challenge is that in all three data segments (frontend, database, and backend), the task of fetching data usually means adding to, and changing the code.
+Another recurring challenge is that in all three data segments (frontend, database, and backend), the task of fetching data usually means adding to and changing the code.
 If your dev organization is mature enough, this is already built into your Definition Of Done.
 You plan for it when designing a feature; and as you roll out a feature, you track and measure its exposure, usage, and quality to make sure it behaves as expected.
 You take into account the fact that additional design and development time is required.
 You also know that as you roll out a feature, new questions will arise, and to answer these questions you will have to write more code to fetch more data.
-The time you spend planning, developing and rolling out a feature may double.
+The time you spend planning, developing, and rolling out a feature may double.
 But you do it nonetheless.
 Because you know it will provide the business insight your team needs to grow the product.
 The Spice must flow.

 If your dev organization isn’t mature enough – well, may the goddess of data have mercy on your soul.
 You will release a feature or even a brand new product.
 You will spend weeks and months in the dark before you can get your developers to prioritize an overcomplicated system for collecting and storing data.
 Then, by the time you actually get to see the data – well, I’m sure you get the point.
 If this is a problem you’re facing, the best thing I can tell you is that you are not alone.
 Keep pushing until you get it.
 Some icebergs do eventually melt off as you keep pecking at them.
 We will terraform Arrakis eventually, and we will build a data-driven culture around us as we do it.
 Not sure which task is easier though.

 So who are the DevOps engineers and the Product Managers in this Dune-themed blog post?
 If developers are the Fremen, then maybe DevOps engineers are the Atreides, fighting honorably and trying to cooperate with the developers while keeping business and customers happy.
-And perhaps product managers are the Bene Gesserit -- we abide our time, play the political and diplomatic game, and try and pull strings behind the scenes.
+And perhaps product managers are the Bene Gesserit — we bide our time, play the political and diplomatic game, and try and pull strings behind the scenes.
 We subtly try to help our organization become truly data-driven.
-And we will eventually introduce our developers and DevOps engineers to Kwisatz Haderach - the tool that can bring data from across time and space at an instant.
-Speaking of which...
+And we will eventually introduce our developers and DevOps engineers to Kwisatz Haderach – the tool that can bring data from across time and space in an instant.
+Speaking of which…

 Rookout lets developers fetch code-level data with zero code changes, no restarts, and delays.
 Just point at a line of code, choose a specific variable, and stream its value whenever needed to your favorite data aggregation tool.
-Do it to keep your devops engineers happy when they try to troubleshoot a failing deployment.
+Do it to keep your DevOps engineers happy when they try to troubleshoot a failing deployment.
 To help your data scientists get the data they need so they keep smiling.
 Use it to keep that annoying product manager off your back.
-To spend more time writing beautiful code, and less time writing less-beautiful code that only measures how beautiful your code really is.
+To spend more time writing beautiful code, and less time writing less beautiful code that only measures how beautiful your code really is.
 Do it to save precious time for Spice coffee, or Spice beer, or pear cider.
 We don’t judge.
 Just make sure you don’t sit with your back to any door.